babowsk1/tvm/a-instructions-and-opcodes.md

 - F806-F80E - Reserved for gas-related primitives.
 - F80F - COMMIT ( - ), commits the current state of registers c4 ("persistent data") and c5 ("actions") so that the current execution is considered "successful" with the saved values even if an exception is thrown later.

 A.11.3.
 Pseudo-random number generator primitives.
 The pseudorandom number generator uses the random seed (parameter $$\# 6$$, cf. A.11.4), an unsigned 256-bit Integer, and (sometimes) other data kept in c7.
-The initial value of the random seed before a smart contract is executed in TON Blockchain is a hash of the smart contract address and the global block random seed.
+The initial value of the random seed before a smart contract is executed in TVM Blockchain is a hash of the smart contract address and the global block random seed.
 If there are several runs of the same smart contract inside a block, then all of these runs will have the same random seed.
 This can be fixed, for example, by running LTIME; ADDRAND before using the pseudorandom number generator for the first time.

 - F810 - RANDU256 $$(-x)$$, generates a new pseudo-random unsigned 256-bit Integer $$x$$.
 The algorithm is as follows: if $$r$$ is the old value of the random seed, considered as a 32-byte array (by constructing the big-endian representation of an unsigned 256-bit integer), then its SHA5 $$12(r)$$ is computed; the first 32 bytes of this hash are stored as the new value $$r^{\prime}$$ of the random seed, and the remaining 32 bytes are returned as the next random value $$x$$.
 - F811 - RAND $$(y-z)$$, generates a new pseudo-random integer $$z$$ in the range $$0 \ldots y-1$$ (or $$y \ldots-1$$, if $$y<0$$ ).
 More precisely, an unsigned random value $$x$$ is generated as in RAND256U; then $$z:=\left\lfloor x y / 2^{256}\right\rfloor$$ is computed.
 Equivalent to RANDU256; MULRSHIFT 256.